mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 I was also given a Duo dev board to do all my dev on.
 The dev board for the Duo has all the PCBs and electronics exposed for debugging, along with some additional debug hardware.
 It's also not assembled into the standard phone chassis, it's sort of all open in a custom rig so we can access all the electronics.

 I was actually pretty surprised and excited about this because at Apple, we were pretty secretive about unreleased products.
 There's the of course issue of the unreleased product getting leaked, but also I heard that many of these prototypes also have non-production electronics.
 For example, the non-prod SoC may be 99.9% ready for production (meaning it's not really a "prototype" or anything), but there are some changes in the silicon to make it easier for engineers to debug.
-The SoC stores lots of top secret encryption keys and these keys are phyisically impossible to read on prod chips because the chips are fused at the silicon/chip-level in a certain way to ensure that the keys can't be written/read.
+The SoC stores lots of top secret encryption keys and these keys are physically impossible to read on prod chips because the chips are fused at the silicon/chip-level in a certain way to ensure that the keys can't be written/read.
 If someone gets a hand on these keys and know what they're doing, they may be able to bypass some of the encryption that keeps our devices secure.
 On dev chips, these keys may be readable to help with debug, so it's important to keep it out of the hands of the wrong people.
 That was just an example, there may be more stuff like that but I'm not even sure how common the encryption thingy actually is.

 ## Projects